+One of the most prolific mobile Malware attacks to date was the Hummingbad Malware that earlier this year reportedly infected over 10m Android handsets worldwide.
 By attaching itself to infected versions of trusted Android apps, Hummingbad implemented applications to generate fraudulent advertising revenue, and collected personal data to sell on, whilst using up all the recipients data allowance.

-For companies who embrace a BYOD policy, Enterprise Mobility Management (EMM) platforms can mitigate the risk of malware and help protect corporate data.
+For companies who embrace a BYOD policy, Enterprise Mobility Management (EMM) platforms can mitigate the risk of Malware and help protect corporate data.
 Meanwhile, robust security policies and mobile anti virus software can be installed on employee’s personal mobile devices without invading their personal privacy.

 Public Wi-Fi networks that do not require a password to join them, lack sufficient encryption and are likely insecure.
 This provides a great opportunity for cyber criminals to access and steal almost all information on a user’s mobile device.
 And, as the hacker sits in between the device and the public Wi-Fi it is connected to, the user remains unaware all their information (and potentially highly sensitive company data) is actually being extracted.